ietf-wg-cellar/ebml-specification/specification.markdown

 The `EBMLElementOccurrence` part is interpreted as an ABNF Variable Repetition.
 The repetition amounts correspond to how many times the `EBML Element` can be found in its `Parent Element`.

 The `EBMLMinOccurrence` represents the minimum number of occurrences of this `EBML Element` within its `Parent Element`.
 Each instance of the `Parent Element` MUST contain at least this many instances of this `EBML Element`.
 If the `EBML Element` has an empty `EBMLParentPath` then `EBMLMinOccurrence` refers to constraints on the occurrence of the `EBML Element` within the `EBML Document`.
-If `EBMLMinOccurrence` is not present then that `EBML Element` is considered to have a `EBMLMinOccurrence` value of 0.
-The semantic meaning of `EBMLMinOccurrence` within an `EBML Schema` is considered analogous to the meaning of `minOccurs` within an `XML Schema`. `EBML Elements` with `EBMLMinOccurrence` set to "1" that also have a `default` value (see [default](#default)) declared are not REQUIRED to be stored but are REQUIRED to be interpreted, see [Note on the Use of default attributes to define Mandatory EBML Elements](#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).
+If `EBMLMinOccurrence` is not present then that `EBML Element` has an `EBMLMinOccurrence` value of 0.
+The semantic meaning of `EBMLMinOccurrence` within an `EBML Schema` is analogous to the meaning of `minOccurs` within an `XML Schema`. `EBML Elements` with `EBMLMinOccurrence` set to "1" that also have a `default` value (see [default](#default)) declared are not REQUIRED to be stored but are REQUIRED to be interpreted, see [Note on the Use of default attributes to define Mandatory EBML Elements](#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).
 An `EBML Element` defined with a `EBMLMinOccurrence` value greater than zero is called a `Mandatory EBML Element`.

 The `EBMLMaxOccurrence` represents the maximum number of occurrences of this `EBML Element` within its `Parent Element`.
 Each instance of the `Parent Element` MUST contain at most this many instances of this `EBML Element`.
 If the `EBML Element` has an empty `EBMLParentPath` then `EBMLMaxOccurrence` refers to constraints on the occurrence of the `EBML Element` within the `EBML Document`.
-If `EBMLMaxOccurrence` is not present then that `EBML Element` is considered to have no maximum occurrence.
-The semantic meaning of `EBMLMaxOccurrence` within an `EBML Schema path` is considered analogous to the meaning of `maxOccurs` within an `XML Schema`.
+If `EBMLMaxOccurrence` is not present then that `EBML Element` has no maximum occurrence.
+The semantic meaning of `EBMLMaxOccurrence` within an `EBML Schema path` is analogous to the meaning of `maxOccurs` within an `XML Schema`.

 The `VariableParentOccurrence` part is interpreted as an ABNF Variable Repetition.
 The repetition amounts correspond to the amount of unspecified `Parent Element` levels there can be between the `EBMLFixedParent` and the actual `EBMLElementPath`.